authelia/authelia/docs/security/measures.md

 example if they were deleted or disabled provided the user filter set correctly.
 These updates occur when a user accesses a resource protected by Authelia.

-hese protections can be [tuned](../configuration/authentication/ldap.md) according to your security policy by changing refresh_interval, however we believe that 5 minutes is a fairly safe interval.
+These protections can be [tuned](../configuration/authentication/ldap.md) according to your security policy by changing refresh_interval, however we believe that 5 minutes is a fairly safe interval.

 ## Notifier security measures (SMTP)